sdslabs/sdslabs.github.com/_drafts/2014-12-16-working-sdslabs-6.md

 ## About

-SDSLabs is a student group that works on many software related projects.
+SDSLabs is a student group that works on many software projects.
 They are mainly web-based but as such there is no restriction.
 We have developed many applications for the IIT-R intranet.
 Lately, we have also launched a few of them on the Internet which have got a pretty good global response.
 We also manage the activities of SDS (Software Development Section) which is an open proficiency for all.

 ## Learning Experiene